-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All areas of the school are accessible to everyone including those children with SEND.
+TI : 1.00 1.00 The universal offer to all children and YP provision provision All areas of the school are accessible to everyone including those children with SEND.
 Wheelchair access is available to all of the main parts of the school.
 Pupils feel safe in an environment where bullying is absolutely minimal and dealt with effectively.
-There is a designated Child Protection & Safeguarding Lead, Deputy Child Protection Leads and a named Child in Care teacher responsible for those Children in Care.
-All staff receive annual Level 2 Safeguarding Training with the Designated Adaptions are made to the learning environment to suit group or individual needs.
+There is a designated Child Protection &amp; Safeguarding Officer, Deputy Child Protection Officers and a named Child in Care teacher responsible for those Children in Care.
+All staff receive Level 2 Safeguarding Training.
+Teachers focus on rewarding positive behaviours to promote a positive learning environment.
+Intrinsic reward is woven into the whole school culture and values which promote metacognition, the mistake process, Growth Mindset, Learning Warrior and the Learning Toolkit.
+However, we also recognise there is a place for extrinsic reward for some of our pupils.
+Our termly school value and enquiry question are displayed in each classroom and throughout the school.
+Adaptions are made to the learning environment to suit group or individual needs.
 Provision is made for pupils who need a quiet and supervised area when they are unable to cope during the day including unstructured times.
-Access to specialist equipment and resources where appropriate, including Move & Sit cushions.
+Access to specialist equipment and resources where appropriate, including Move &amp; Sit cushions.
 Access to calm, safe areas throughout the school.
 Quiet areas are available to pupils both in the playground and within the school.
-Each class has a reading Designated teaching areas are available.
+Each class has a reading area.
+There are named adults who are Team Teach trained.
+An adapted toilet / changing facility is available for those who may need it.
+Disabled toilets are available.
+Non-slip, non-breakable equipment available in practical lessons.
+Designated teaching areas are available.
 Dedicated resources matched to pupils' needs are available.
 Individualised motivators and rewards are used.
 Classrooms are made accessible for children with additional needs.
-Specialist equipment enables disabled children to be as independent as possible If needed, children have individual risk assessments.
-Non-white paper and overlays are
+Specialist equipment enables disabled children to be as independent as possible.
+If needed, children have individual risk assessments.
+Non-white paper and overlays are provided for pupils with scotopic sensitivity/visual stress.